Luis Hernán Castañeda

 Intermediate Spanish

 This accelerated course is designed to review, reinforce, and consolidate the linguistic structures that students need in order to reach the intermediate level of proficiency in Spanish.
 A grammar review will accompany intensive language acquisition, vocabulary expansion, readings, discussions, and compositions.
-(Placement test required) 3 hrs. lect., 1 hr. drill.
+(SPAN 0103 or SPAN 0105 or SPAN 0104 or placement tests) 3 hrs. lect., 1 hr. drill.

 Terms Taught